 So what’s the difference?
 In a nutshell, an absorption fridge uses heat to trigger a chemical process that creates cold in the fridge & freezer compartments, but a 12V-only fridge uses only electricity to run a compressor to create a cold environment.
 (This has its advantages and its drawbacks as we’ll see momentarily.)

-Many van and car campers use small and/or portable 12V compressor fridges, but for the purpose of today’s topic, we’re referring to the larger version such as this 10 cu ft residential-style Dometic fridge.
+Many van and car campers use small and/or portable 12V compressor fridges, but for the purpose of this post, we’re referring to the larger version such as this 10 cu ft residential-style Dometic fridge.

 This Dometic DMC4101 12V DC compressor refrigerator is a 10 cu ft RV fridge that has significantly larger capacity than a similarly-sized RV absorption fridge.
 (Our friends Tom & Cait Morton have this very fridge and love it.)

-A 12V RV refrigerator is similar to an RV residential refrigerator that always runs on 120V AC power (like the one we have), however, there are a couple of significant differences.
+A 12V RV refrigerator is similar to an RV residential refrigerator that always runs on 120V AC power (like the one we had in our Newmar motorhome), however, there are a couple of significant differences.

 The most significant difference is that you need an inverter to run a residential fridge in an RV.
 An inverter is necessary to convert 12V DC power into the 120V AC power that a residential fridge uses.